OpenRefine/OpenRefine/docs/docs/manual/running.md

 ![A screenshot of facets and filters in action.](/img/facetfilter.png)

-In the interface, you will see three buttons: “Refresh,” “Reset all,” and “Remove all.”
+In the interface, you will see three buttons: <span class="menuItems">Refresh</span>, <span class="menuItems">Reset all</span>, and <span class="menuItems">Remove all</span>.
 Refreshing your facets will ensure you are looking at the latest information about each facet, if you have changed the counts or eliminated some options, for example.

 Resetting your facets will remove any inclusion or exclusion you may have set - the facet options will stay in the sidebar, but your view settings will be reset.